 Home: Kenneth Freeman | Purposeful Places

-Expert services to the interior landscaping industry | The benefits of biophilic design | Green walls | Indoor air quality (RESET AP)
+Expert services and consultancy to the interior landscaping industry | The benefits of biophilic design | Green walls | Indoor air quality (RESET AP)

 plus insights, thoughts and a blog